How to set up Next.js analytics, feature flags, and more

 Once you set this up, navigating between pages captures pageviews for each.
 The routes show up in the URL/Screen column in PostHog as well.

-Note: when in React strict mode, useEffect runs twice: once to mount and again to remount.
+Note: When in React strict mode, useEffect runs twice.
+Once to mount and again to remount.
 This means pageviews trigger twice.
 When you deploy and run an app in production, this doesn’t happen.
 To turn off strict mode in development, go to next.config.js and set reactStrictMode to false.
 Find more details about strict mode in the React documentation.

 Capturing custom events